 - When a user clicks the button, it is interpreted as if the user had typed that text

 With these buttons, you can type the text you want displayed.
-Having quick reply buttons is powerful because it allows you to create automated actions with messaging flows based on your customers' responses to the template.
+Quick reply buttons are powerful because they enable automated actions and messaging flows based on your customers' responses to the template.

 Call-to-action buttons